 Persistent depressive disorder is characterized by bouts of depression combined with periods of normal mood function.
 This is what most people think of when they talk about functional depression.

-This type of depression is considered less severe than other forms of depression in that it allows people to function at a relatively high level.
+This form of depression is considered less severe than other forms of depression in that it allows people to function at a relatively high level.

 Still, the symptoms of PDD or high functioning depression can have a serious impact on a person’s ability to cope with work, school, personal relationships, and other necessary elements of overall health and wellbeing.

-Having a general understanding of the different types of depressions can help people recognize the warning signs and seek help as early as possible.
+Having a general understanding of the different kinds of depression can help people recognize the warning signs and seek help as early as possible.

 Related: 12 Movies About Depression

-The clinically diagnosed types of depression are usually categorized according to their symptoms.
+The clinically diagnosed forms of depression are usually categorized according to their symptoms.

 Though the root cause of depression is not totally understood, experts do know that it’s brought on by several different factors, including genetics, a family history mental illness, trauma, drug and alcohol abuse, and other environmental factors.

-The Main Types of Depression Include the Following:
+The Main Forms of Depression Include the Following:

 Major Depressive Disorder